KoBeWi/Metroidvania-System/README.md

 	- Outline - If disabled, room walls will not be drawn.
 	- Borders - If disabled, walls will be drawn instead of passages.
 	- Symbol - If disabled, symbols will not be visible.
 - Use Shared Borders: If enabled, borders will be shared between adjacent cells.
 Otherwise borders are drawn fully inside the cells.
+This option makes drawing the map more expensive in terms of performance.

 #### Colors